friendica/red/doc/Plugins.md

 Please see the sample addon 'randplace' for a working example of using some of these features.
 The facebook addon provides an example of integrating both "addon" and "module" functionality.
 Addons work by intercepting event hooks - which must be registered.
 Modules work by intercepting specific page requests (by URL path).

-You must register all addons/plugins with the system in the .htconfig.php file.

-     $a->config['system']['addon'] = 'plugin1name, plugin2name, another_name';

 Plugin names cannot contain spaces and are used as filenames.
 Each addon must contain both an install and an uninstall function based on the addon/plugin name.
 For instance "plugin1name_install()".
 These two functions take no arguments and are usually responsible for registering (and unregistering) event hooks that your plugin will require.
 The install and uninstall functions will also be called (i.e. re-installed) if the plugin changes after installation - therefore your uninstall should not destroy data and install should consider that data may already exist.
 Future extensions may provide for "setup" amd "remove".

 Register your plugin hooks during installation.